myui/hivemall/README.md

 Support
 -------

-Support is through the [issue list](https://github.com/myui/hivemall/issues), not by direct e-mail.
+Support is through the [issue list](https://github.com/myui/hivemall/issues), not by a direct e-mail.
 Put a [question label](https://github.com/myui/hivemall/labels/question) to ask a question.

 References
 ----------